-This year, we are providing a compressor to rookie teams.
-For years, we have the provided a compressor provided by Gardner Denver Thomas to teams.
-That compressor is still legal for use in 2012.
-The new compressor is a Viair 090C Air Compressor.
+Compressors are available via FIRST Choice.
+The compressor is a Viair 090C Air Compressor.
 It will put out approximately 120psi before the relief valve opens.
 Because the compressor can produce a significant amount of vibration, we recommend that you use vibration isolation mounts that come preinstalled on the compressor.
 In order for these to isolate the vibration, they need to be mounted to a stiff piece of material, such as a 1/4" aluminum plate.
-A relay must be used to control the power to the compressor using a 20amp breaker, not a fuse.
+A relay may be used to control the power to the compressor using a 20amp breaker, not a fuse.
 Ensure that the relay is programmed to provide "forward" power only to the compressor.
 Do not reverse the compressor!